Checkio-Game-Missions/checkio-empire-super-root/info/story.md

-We have built the super computer and we need super problem for it.
+After some intense work, we have finally completed our super computer, the Labvoratory Mind.
+Now we need super prwwwwwwoblem to test its capabilities.
-Square roots, cube roots, 4th roots... each are too boring for the Laboratory mind.
+Square roots, cube roots, 4th roots... such things are far too boring for the Laboratory Mind.
-He needs to find the super root!
-With your help he will almost certainly find it.
+It needs to find the super root!
+With your help we will almost certainly find it together.